A Teacher’s Guide to Setting an Exam Question Paper

 Editing is a critical step in the question paper creation process.
 Collaborate with another teacher to review the paper for clarity, conciseness, and impartiality.
 Whether traditional or technology-driven, a thorough edit ensures the elimination of errors.
 Most question generator tools allow automatic editing of generated questions, providing an additional layer of refinement.

 Determining the exam duration requires careful consideration.
-Understand the number and complexity of questions and the time required for each.
+Understand the number and complexity of questions and the time required for each when you set exam paper.
 While exams assess the ability to perform within time constraints, it’s crucial to strike a balance to prevent undue stress.
 Conducting a trial exam, perhaps with another teacher, can help in setting a reasonable and effective exam duration.

 An effective assessment framework is based on the objective of the test and details the learning outcomes, specific competencies, content domains and skills that need to be assessed.